learn-co-curriculum/swift-conditionals-readme/README.md

 openFileNamed("testfile")
 ````

-Can you see how they'e variations of the same thing?
+Can you see how they're variations of the same thing?
 Let's look at another example.

 ````Swift
 func takeUmbrella() {